-Florida day care owner speaks out after child found dead in van
+Florida day care facility shut down after child found dead in van

 - Autopsy being conducted to determine cause of boy's death

-Audrey Thornton, the owner of Little Miracles Academy in Orlando, said she cared for 3-year-old Myles Hill from when he was baby until he was found dead in a parked van at one of her facility's locations on Monday night.
+Thornton said she cared for 3 year old Myles Hill from when he was baby until he was found dead in a parked van at one of her facility's locations on Monday night.
 Police said Myles was left outside in the hot van for most of the day, when the high in Orlando was around 93 degrees Fahrenheit, according to Weather Underground.

 Wearing dark sunglasses and sobbing loudly, Thornton directed her pleas toward members of Myles' family.
 "I'm so sorry, I'm sorry for your loss and I don't want y'all to be upset at me.
 I loved Myles, I took care of Myles since he was a baby."

 "You know I loved all of my kids at both locations.
-I took care of all of my kids, I did what I could do to provide for them and teach them everyday," she added.
+I took care of all of my kids, I did what I could do to provide for them and teach them everyday," she added during a press conference.

 An employee, who hasn't been publicly named, used the van to transport a group of children, including Myles, from one location to the other on Monday.
 The employee brought the van back to a parking lot at the original location around 9 a.m. and left it there for the rest of the day.
 It was unclear whether the employee locked the van after using it.

-That employee has since been fired, Thornton said.
+That employee was fired after the incident, Thornton said.

-According to a statement from Florida Department of Children and Families (DCF) Secretary Mike Carroll, the department is "pursuing every legal option available to cease operations ... at both of these facilities."

-Robert Nesmith, Thornton's lawyer, told reporters Wednesday that if DCF does move to shut down the facilities, they will respond as necessary.
+Robert Nesmith, Thornton's lawyer, told reporters earlier Wednesday that if DCF moved to shut down the facilities, they would respond as necessary.

 Sheri Blanton with the Orange County Medical Examiner's office said that they are not permitted to release any information due to an active criminal investigation.
 A spokesperson with the Orlando Police Department said that police did not expect to file any charges or make any arrests on Wednesday, but did not comment on future charges.